Nirmatrelvir/ritonavir: Research

-Research suggests that nirmatrelvir/ritonavir may minimize the risk of long COVID.
-A 2025 recent report indicates that Paxlovid may benefit certain long COVID patients, though it remains unclear which individuals are most likely to respond.
-A study examined 13 long COVID patients who underwent extended treatment with the antiviral drug.
-The results were mixed: nine patients experienced some improvement, but only five reported lasting effects, while four saw no improvement.
-The findings highlight the ongoing uncertainty surrounding effective treatments for long COVID, nearly five years into the pandemic, more properly pandemia.
-Although some patients recover naturally or respond to various therapies, no universally effective treatment has been identified.
+Early research indicates that treatment with nirmatrelvir/ritonavir during acute COVID-19 may reduce the risk of developing long COVID—also referred to as post-acute COVID condition and post-COVID condition, among others—compared to individuals who do not receive such treatment.
+In a January 2025 report in The New York Times on a Communications Medicine article by Cohen and colleagues, journalist Pam Belluck noted that nirmatrelvir/ritonavir may benefit some subpopulations of long COVID patients, though it was unclear which individuals were most likely to respond.
+The study, which included 13 long COVID patients undergoing extended treatment with the antiviral drug, yielded mixed results: nine patients experienced some improvement, five reported lasting effects, and four experienced no improvement.
+The findings highlighted the ongoing uncertainty about effective treatments for long COVID.

 Rebound

-An additional analysis of the original EPIC-HR clinical trial data (Delta variant) showed that about 2% of both the treatment and placebo groups experienced a symptomatic rebound after the five-day treatment, meaning they felt ill again and tested positive again (antigen test and PCR test) after testing negative.
-The exact cause is not known, but there is speculation that it is due to reservoirs in tissues that are not reached by the medication, or reinfection.
+A September 2022 post hoc analysis of EPIC-HR clinical trial data found that B.1.617.2 (i.e., delta) variant viral rebound (i.e., positive retest and symptom recurrence) occurred in 2.3% of those in the nirmatrelvir/ritonavir group and 1.7% of those in the placebo group between days 5 and 10 (or 14) of treatment.
+The groups were similar in outcomes across premorbidity, prior nirmatrelvir exposure and resistance, symptom severity, and baseline SARS-CoV-2 seropositivity statuses, as well as in the occurrence of hospitalization or death.
+The origin of viral rebound was unknown at the time, but there was speculation that reservoirs existed in tissues not reached by the medication and that true reinfections were culprits.
 In May 2022, Pfizer suggested repeating the treatment, but the FDA said there was no evidence of benefit.

-In June 2022, a US case report of ten people with rebound COVID19 had found viral load during relapse was comparable to levels during an initial infection, and high enough to cause secondary transmission.
+In June 2022, a US case report of ten people with rebound COVID-19 found that viral load during rebound was comparable to levels during the initial infection and high enough to cause secondary transmission.
 President Joe Biden, First Lady Jill Biden, Anthony Fauci, Peter Hotez, and Rochelle Walensky are known to have experienced rebound.
-As of June 2022, Pfizer studied the phenomenon in a new trial it called EPIC-SR (standard risk) while the omicron variant was circulating.
-Both EPIC-HR and EPIC-SR were randomized controlled trials that provide information about COVID19 rebound.
-Data from these trials showed that rebound in SARS-CoV-2 (RNA or virus) shedding or COVID19 symptoms occurred in a subset of participants and happened in both the participants receiving nirmatrelvir/ritonavir and the placebo.
-As of 2023, the FDA found there was no clear association between nirmatrelvir/ritonavir treatment and COVID19 rebound based on data available to them.
+As of June 2022, Pfizer was studying the phenomenon in a new trial it called EPIC-SR ('standard risk') while the omicron variant was circulating.
+Both EPIC-HR and EPIC-SR were randomized-controlled trials that provided information about COVID-19 rebound.
+Data from the trials showed that rebound in SARS-CoV-2 (RNA or virus) shedding or COVID-19 symptoms occurred in a subset of participants and in participants receiving nirmatrelvir/ritonavir and the placebo.
+As of 2023, the FDA had not found a clear association between nirmatrelvir/ritonavir treatment and COVID-19 rebound based on available data.

 Resistance

-As of July 2022, no nirmatrelvir/ritonavir drug resistant SARS-CoV-2 had been observed in clinical context.
+As of July 2022, no nirmatrelvir/ritonavir drug-resistant SARS-CoV-2 variants had been observed in a clinical context.
 The engineering of a nirmatrelvir-resistant chimera of vesicular stomatitis virus (VSV) under laboratory conditions was published without formal peer review in July 2022.
 As of November 2022, multiple pathways that could lead to resistance to nirmatrelvir/ritonavir had been demonstrated in vitro.